hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 The Forwarding Rule routes traffic to the *Terraform Enterprise* node instances, which is managed by a Regional Managed Instance Group.
 This is a standard round-robin distribution for now, with no accounting for current load on the nodes.
 The instance counts on the Regional Managed Instance Group control the number of nodes in operation and can be used to increase or decrease the number of active nodes.

-_Active_Active_ Terraform Enterprise is not currently architected to support dynamic scaling based on load or other factors.
+_Active-Active_ *Terraform Enterprise* is not currently architected to support dynamic scaling based on load or other factors.
 The maximum and minimum instance counts on the Regional Managed Instance Group should be set to the same value.
 Adding a node can be done at will bt setting these values.
 However, removing a node requires that the node be allowed to finish active work and stop accepting new work before being terminated.
 The operational documentation has the details on how to "drain" a node.

 #### Replicated Console